-Be weary about lenders that say they can qualify you in 5 minutes.
-This is sometimes possible, but don’t count on it.
-It is better to have a thorough prequalification done for you, that way you won’t be set up to be let down.
+Be wary about lenders that say they can qualify you in five minutes.
+While is sometimes possible, don’t count on it being a certainty.
+It’s always better to have a longer, more thorough prequalification done for you; that way you won’t be set up to be let down.
 All too often, with these “quick-and-easy” prequalification lenders, a prospective homebuyer receives a prequalification for more house than they can really get approved for.
-Getting a quick preapproval is setting you up for a potentially huge disappointment.
+Getting a less-than-thorough preapproval is setting you up for a potentially huge disappointment.

 Remember, the key to selecting a realtor is finding one that you TRUST.
-If you meet with a Realtor and you have a bad feeling, that’s probably a good sign that you should try and find another one.
+If you meet with a potential realtor, and you have a bad feeling, that’s probably a good sign that you should try and find another one.

-Negotiations may go very quickly and your first offer may be accepted.
-Then again, your Realtor may have to do a lot of negotiating and this time period can be drawn out.
+Sometimes, negotiations go very quickly and your first offer may be accepted.
+Then again, your realtor may need to do a lot of negotiating and this time period can be drawn out.
 Your realtor’s job is to get you the best price and terms, so give them the chance to do what they do best!
-Your contract will usually be written with at least a 30-day close of escrow, in order for the seller to move out, and find a new place to live.
-Once the contract is written, it will be 20+ days before you own your new home.
+Your contract will usually be written with at least a 30-day Close of Escrow, in order for the seller to move out, and find a new place to live.
+Once the contract is written, it can be upwards of 20-days before you own your new home.

-While you are finding a home, and negotiating the price, your mortgage consultant will be doing what is necessary to move toward final approval.
-Be cooperative with your mortgage consultant.
+While you are finding a home and negotiating the price, your mortgage consultant will be doing all the work that is necessary to move toward final approval.
 The speed at which they can work, is 100% dependent on your cooperation – so be prepared to work with them!
 If they need some paperwork, be quick to provide it.
-If they call you, call them back ASAP.
-Once your final approval is received, all you have to do is wait for your close of escrow date.
+If they call you, call them back as soon as you can.
+Once your final approval is received, all that’s left is to wait for your Close of Escrow date.

-Your Mortgage Consultant and Realtor will be able to provide you with a more accurate timeline, once they’ve had the chance to speak with you and get to know your specific situation and needs.
+Your mortgage consultant and realtor will be able to provide you with a more accurate timeline, once they’ve had the chance to speak with you and get to know your specific situation and needs.